vivi0526/problem-set-2/README.md

 ## Question 6 (extra credit)

 Use one or more BEDtools that we haven't covered in class.
-Impress me.
+Be creative.